 New York law does not provide child sex trafficking victims with an alternative to live, in-court testimony.
 Although N.Y.
 Crim.
-Pro.
-Law § 65.10 (Closed-circuit television; general rule; declaration of vulnerability) permits the court to authorize the testimony of a child under 15 years of age be taken by closed circuit television (CCTV) during the prosecution of a specified offense, this protection does not extend to victims of sex trafficking or CSEC.
+Proc.
+Law § 65.10 (Closed-circuit television; general rule; declaration of vulnerability)25 permits the court to authorize the testimony of a child under 15 years of age be taken by closed circuit television (CCTV) during the prosecution of a specified offense, this protection does not extend to victims of sex trafficking or CSEC.
 Specifically, N.Y.
 Crim.
-Pro.
+Proc.
 Law § 65.10 states,

-- 1. A child witness shall be declared vulnerable when the court, in accordance with the provisions of section 65.20 [Closed-circuit television; procedure for application and grounds for determination], determines by clear and convincing evidence that it is likely that such child witness will suffer serious mental or emotional harm if required to testify at a criminal proceeding without the use of live, two-way closed-circuit television and that the use of such live, two-way closed-circuit television will diminish the likelihood or extent of, such harm. - 2.
-When the court declares a child witness to be vulnerable, it shall, except as provided in subdivision four of section 65.30 [Closed-circuit television; special testimonial procedures], authorize the taking of the testimony of the vulnerable child witness from the testimonial room by means of live, two-way closed-circuit television.
+1. A child witness shall be declared vulnerable when the court, in accordance with the provisions of section 65.20 [Closed-circuit television; procedure for application and grounds for determination], determines by clear and convincing evidence that it is likely that such child witness will suffer serious mental or emotional harm if required to testify at a criminal proceeding without the use of live, two-way closed-circuit television and that the use of such live, two-way closed-circuit television will diminish the likelihood or extent of, such harm.

+2. When the court declares a child witness to be vulnerable, it shall, except as provided in subdivision four of section 65.30 [Closed-circuit television; special testimonial procedures], authorize the taking of the testimony of the vulnerable child witness from the testimonial room by means of live, two-way closed-circuit television.
 Under no circumstances shall the provisions of this article be construed to authorize a closed-circuit television system by which events in the courtroom are not transmitted to the testimonial room during the testimony of the vulnerable child witness.

 N.Y.
 Crim.
-Pro.
-Law § 65.00 (Definitions) defines "child witness" as "a person fourteen years old or less who is or will be called to testify in a criminal proceeding, other than a grand jury proceeding, concerning an offense defined in article one hundred thirty [Sexual offenses] of the penal law or section 255.25 [Incest in the third degree], 255.26 [Incest in the second degree], or 255.27 [Incest in the first degree] of such law which is the subject of such criminal proceeding."
+Proc.
+Law § 65.00 (Definitions) defines "child witness" as "a person fourteen years old or less who is or will be called to testify in a criminal proceeding, other than a grand jury proceeding,26 concerning an offense defined in article one hundred thirty [Sexual offenses] of the penal law or section 255.25 [Incest in the third degree], 255.26

-$^{19}$ The provisions set forth in Article 65 (Use of closed-circuit television for certain child witnesses), including N.Y.
+25 The provisions set forth in Article 65 (Use of closed-circuit television for certain child witnesses), including N.Y.
 Crim.
-Pro.
-Law $\S$ 65.10, will expire on September 1, 2023.
+Proc.
+Law § 65.10, will expire on September 1, 2023.

-&lt;sup>20 Notably, N.Y.
+26 Notably, N.Y.
 Crim.
-Pro.
+Proc.
 Law § 190.32 (Videotaped examination; definitions, application, order and procedure) allows a victim of a sexual offense or incest to "give evidence in a grand jury proceeding" by video tape "[i]n lieu of requiring [the child] to appear in person."